-Our team of experts has experience of working as HM Revenue and Customs officers and as such are able to help you understand the ever changing case law, legislation and guidance in order to help you stay compliant.
+Our team of experts has experience of working as HM Revenue and Customs officers and are able to help you understand the ever-changing case law, legislation and guidance in order to help you stay compliant.

 We will guide you through your return submissions and errors, and can even negotiate with HMRC on your behalf.